 Personal information is shared with NHS Digital under their powers to require or request provision of information needed for the functions it exercises.
 We will also share information with other third parties if there is a statuary basis for disclosure or a requirement to comply with a court order (GDPR Art.
 6(1)(c)).

-We may share your information for health purposes and for your benefit with other organisations such as other NHS Trusts, General Practitioners, other partner organisations who could be providing specialist services on our behalf.
+We may share your information for health purposes and for your benefit with other organisations such as other NHS Trusts, general practitioners, and other partner organisations that could be providing specialist services on our behalf.